mxcl/PromiseKit/Documentation/FAQ.md

 ## I need my `then` to fire multiple times

 Then we’re afraid you cannot use PromiseKit for that event.
 Promises only resolve *once*.
-This is the fundamental nature of promises and is considered a feature since it gives you guarantees about the flow of your chains.
+This is the fundamental nature of promises and it is considered a feature because it gives you guarantees about the flow of your chains.

 ## How do I change the default queues that handlers run on?